idaholab/moose/modules/navier_stokes/doc/content/source/fvbcs/INSFVWallFunctionBC.md

 # INSFVWallFunctionBC

-This object imposes a wall shear stress to the momentum equation according to the standard wall functions.
+This object imposes a wall shear stress to the momentum equation according to the standard wall functions, that can be modified with roughness or curvature corrections if needed.
 Besides imposing the corresponding shear stress, it ensures zero advective flux at the wall (non-penetrability).

 !syntax parameters /FVBCs/INSFVWallFunctionBC